-“For smoothness and susceptibility to turbulence, it mostly depends where you’re sitting.
-It tends to be bumpiest in the very back, because you’re furthest from the plane’s centers of gravity and lift.”
+“For smoothness and susceptibility to turbulence, it mostly depends on where you’re sitting.
+It tends to be bumpiest in the very back because you’re furthest from the plane’s centers of gravity and lift.”

 He did have a lot to say about the Airbus A380s however.
-Ironically, Delta has recently stated that they would never consider the A380 because of their opinion that the two engine jumbos like the 747 are more reliable than the four-engine monster A380.
-No US airline flies this big plane, and it’s not likely to change any time soon.
+Ironically, Delta has recently stated that they would never consider the A380 because of their opinion that the two engine jumbos like the 777 are more reliable than the four-engine monster A380.
+No US airline flies this big plane, and it’s not likely to change anytime soon.

 “The upper deck is split between 14 fully-enclosed first class suites and 76 business class cubicles in a four-across, 1-2-1 configuration.
 My cubicle was a window seat, left side, about midway down the cabin.”

 “The video screen is huge and crystal clear, and the carrier’s noise-reduction headsets are the most comfortable I’ve ever worn.
-On the information channel passengers can choose between three different external camera views, including one from high atop the A380′s tail.
-Inflight Wi-Fi and mobile phone calling are available for a fee (the Wi-Fi is reasonably priced; cell calls are expensive).”
+On the information channel, passengers can choose between three different external camera views, including one from high atop the A380′s tail.
+Inflight Wi-Fi and mobile-phone calls are available for a fee (the Wi-Fi is reasonably priced; cell calls are expensive).”

 Smith’s friend describes the A380 business trips as the Vegas of flying.

-Max Hartshorne, editor of GoNOMAD, flew the A380 on Qantas, and shares Smith’s view.
+Max Hartshorne, the editor of GoNOMAD, flew the A380 on Qantas and shares Smith’s view.
 “It’s a different experience than any other plane, it feels roomier and you can walk around during a long flight,” he said.
-One interesting fact–it takes nearly half the fuel in the big plane just to take off, because it is so heavy.
+One interesting fact–it takes nearly half the fuel in the big plane just to take off because it is so heavy.